 - The RAC name stands for "Restoring American Confidence" in your home, at work and at any place you and your family goes and stays.

-We all know that the standard for firearm security needs to be raised to a level of serious protection.
+The standard for firearm security needs to be raised to a level of serious protection.
 We want to keep legally purchased firearms out of the wrong hands.
 Only solid materials are used for the RAC, such as heat-treated carbon steel and T-6 aluminum.
 Thieves do not commonly come prepared to defeat such materials, nor do they typically invest the time.
 Our RAC is a powerful solution that responsible firearm owners need to maintain custody of their firearms, thereby enhancing safety in their communities.

 - Officers at the FBI, Secret Service, Department of Defense, LAPD, LVPD and many other law enforcement agencies have chosen our patented, tamper-proof and theft-proof RAC to secure their firearms.